FlorianNelles/CI-Upgrader/README.md

 # CI-Upgrader

 The CI-Upgrader will help you to upgrade your CodeIgniter 3 project to CodeIgniter 4.

 To do this, the CI-Upgrader tranfers a lot of CI3 files and code into CI4 Syntax, but takes also usage of the [ci3-to-4-upgrader-helper](https://github.com/kenjis/ci3-to-4-upgrade-helper) by Kenji Suzuka.
-This upgrade helper provides interfaces for common use cases in CodeIgniter, to make them compatible and executable in CI4.
+Kenjis upgrader-helper provides interfaces for common use cases in CodeIgniter, to make them compatible and executable in CI4.

-!!!todo!!!
+This upgrader is most suitable for developers who want to perform a quick upgrade of there CI3 project with as little work as possible.
+If you want to extend your project after the upgrade, you have the option to use CI3 and CI4 syntax in the most parts of your code.

-So this CI-Upgrader is
+On the other hand, you have also the opportunity to remove kenjis upgrade-helper from selected files or even from the whole project.
+In this case, you have to transfer the affected code manually into CI4 syntax.

-Also you have the opportunity to remove kenjis helper
+For this it is recommended to take a look at the [Upgrade Guide](https://codeigniter4.github.io/CodeIgniter4/installation/upgrade_4xx.html) of the official documentation, which will be of great help in this regard.

 ---